mweebinc/nq-js/README.md

 * $dontSelect - Requires that a key’s value not match a value for a key in the result of a different query
 * $all - Contains all of the given values
 * $text - Performs a full text search on indexed fields
-* $or - Performs a full text search on indexed fields

 #### $regex